chriskrycho/v5.chriskrycho.com/site/elsewhere/Infrastructure Common Goods and the Future of Open Source Software.md

 <img src="https://cdn.chriskrycho.com/images/talks/lambdaconf-2025/016.png" loading="lazy">

 I wrote this in an app called Ulysses, and I’m presenting it with Apple’s Keynote, and all of this is happening on macOS.
 Large chunks of these applications were written in an open-source language, Swift, with a bunch of open-source libraries.
 The `clang` compiler for both Swift and Objective-C is open-source.
-It uses the open-source <abbr>LLVM</abbr> infrastructure. macOS is closed source but has an open-source core derived from the open-source <cite>BSD</cite> project and <abbr>XNU</abbr> which runs on the open-source Mach kernel.
+It uses the open-source <abbr>LLVM</abbr> infrastructure. macOS is closed source but has an open-source core derived from the open-source <abbr title="Berkeley Software Distribution">BSD</abbr> project and <abbr>XNU</abbr> which runs on the open-source Mach kernel.

 </section>